nicoboss/nsz/README.md

 ## Few Usage Examples
 * To compress all files in a folder: `nsz -C /path/to/folder/with/roms/`
-* To compress all files in a folder and verifying signature of compressed files: `nsz --verify -C /path/to/folder/with/roms/`
+* To compress all files in a folder and verifying integrity of compressed files: `nsz --verify -C /path/to/folder/with/roms/`
 * To compress all files in a folder with 8 threads and outputting resulting files to a new directory: `nsz --threads 8 --output /path/to/out/dir/ -C /path/to/folder/with/roms/`
 * To compress all files in a folder with level 22 compression level: `nsz --level 22 -C /path/to/folder/with/roms/`
 * To decompress all files in a folder: `nsz -D /path/to/folder/with/roms/`